-Twelve Aurora FFA Chapter officers recently attended the annual LEAD training held in Neosho at Crowder College.
-The LEAD (Learn, Educate, Advance and Develop) training is designed to help prepare each officer team for their term of service for the 2017-2018 school year.
+Twelve Aurora FFA Chapter officers attended the annual LEAD training held in Rogersville at Logan-Rogersville High School.
+The LEAD (Learn, Educate, Advance and Develop) training is designed to help prepare each officer team for his/her term of service for the 2018-2019 school year.

-These conferences are sponsored by the Missouri FFA Leadership Fund and were held May 30 through June 2 throughout the state.
+These conferences are sponsored by the Missouri FFA Leadership Fund and were held May 30 through June 2 throughout Missouri.